School Board Policy 806 -

 D. Emergency Telephone Numbers

-Each building will maintain a current list of emergency telephone numbers and the names and addresses of local, county and state personnel who may be involved in a crisis situation.
+Each building will maintain a current list of emergency telephone numbers and the names and addresses of local, county, and state personnel who may be involved in a crisis situation.
 The list will include telephone numbers for local police, fire, ambulance, hospital, the Poison Control Center, county and state emergency management agencies, local public works departments, local utility companies, the public health nurse, mental health/suicide hotlines, and the county welfare agency.
 A copy of this list will be kept on file in the school district office and will be updated annually.

 School district plans will set forth a process to internally communicate an emergency, using telephones in classrooms, intercom systems, or two-way radios, or any other prescribed means, as well as the procedure to enable staff to rapidly convey emergency information to a building designee.
 Each plan will identify a primary and secondary method of communication for both internal and external use.
-It is recommended that the plan include several methods of communication because computers, intercoms, telephone, and cell phones may not be operational or may be dangerous to use during an emergency.
+It is recommended that the plan include several methods of communication because computers, intercoms, telephones, and cell phones may not be operational or may be dangerous to use during an emergency.

 E. Warning Systems

-The school district shall maintain a warning system designed to inform students, staff and visitors of a crisis or emergency.
+The school district shall maintain a warning system designed to inform students, staff, and visitors of a crisis or emergency.
 This system shall be maintained on a regular basis under the maintenance plan for all school district buildings.

 It shall be the responsibility of the building administrator to inform students and employees of the warning system and the means by which the system is used to identify the specific crisis or emergency involved.
 The building administrator shall be responsible for informing students and employees of the warning system and the means by which the system is used to identify a specific crisis or emergency situation.
 Each school’s building-specific crisis management plan will include the method and frequency of dissemination of the warning system information to students and employees.